ted-spence-avalara/developer-dot/tests/testing-your-integration.md

 			</tr>
 			<tr>
 				<td>Take a return through its entire document lifecycle.</td>
-				<td>The transaction should follow the lifecycle logically in the AvaTax Admin console, ending with a committed return transaction on the AvaTax Admin Console.</td>
+				<td>The transaction should follow the lifecycle logically in the AvaTax Website, ending with a committed return transaction.</td>
 				<td><a href="/avatax/use-cases">Sample Workflows</a></td>
 			</tr>
 			<tr>